xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

    echo .

 This script calls two functions - ``AlignToBuffer`` and ``CycleTargetDefocus``.
 The script that contains all the functions "MyFuncs" must be also loaded in one of the script buffers/editors.
-You can download the latest `"MyFuncs" <https://github.com/xuchen66/SerialEM-scripts/blob/master/MyFuncs.txt/>`_.
+You can download the latest "MyFuncs.txt" `here on github.com <https://github.com/xuchen66/SerialEM-scripts/blob/master/MyFuncs.txt/>`_.

-This is a good time to test run this script on one of the points in navigator windows, to make sure it runs fine.
+This is a good time to test run this script on one of the point items in navigator windows, to make sure it runs fine.

 .. _final_check: